C8etac/SDEV_220_Final_Project_CB/README.md

  - tkinter
  - sqlite3

+Testing the System

+Steps to Run Tests:
+ - Open a terminal and navigate to the project directory.
+ - Run the following command: python -m unittest test_food_pantry.py
+ - Observe the output to verify all tests pass.

+These tests cover all major functionalities, including inventory, donations, distributions, notifications, and recipient management.

 Usage

 Start the Application: Launch the GUI by running main.py.

 Manage Inventory: Navigate to the Inventory tab to add or remove items, refresh the list, and check notifications.